Aventurine: Properties, Facts and Photos

 The rough green aventurine in the photo at the top of our article and the orange aventurine tumbled stones are from our collection.

-The second piece of green aventurine is displayed in London's Natural History Museum.
-Photo by Stone Mania.
+The second green aventurine is on display in London's Natural History Museum.
+Photo: Stone Mania.

-Pop-up images: The goldstone and sunstone are from our collection.
-Hematite and muscovite - Courtesy of Stan Celestian.
+The goldstone and sunstone are from our collection.
+Hematite, muscovite: Courtesy of Stan Celestian.

 Stone Mania Live Chat